 Burglary in Louisiana is defined as the unlawful entry into a structure with intent to commit a crime inside.
 Burglary is not necessarily the same crime as breaking and entering – a person can commit burglary by trespassing through an open door if he intends to commit a crime once inside.

 If you have been arrested or charged with burglary in the state of Louisiana, you need a New Orleans theft attorney who will work to protect your legal rights as a defendant.
 A burglary conviction damages your record and can pose problems down the road in finding employment that is contingent on a background check.
-In order to keep your record and your reputation as clean as possible, contact Bloom Legal today at 504.826.8976 to schedule a free consultation.
+In order to keep your record and your reputation as clean as possible, contact Bloom Legal today at 504.826.8976 to schedule a consultation.

 The Difference Between Burglary and Robbery